2026 Elections Guide

 Essential information, candidate positions, news stories and more.

-We’ll be sending questionnaires to all the candidates in every race and will publish those in our Candidate Q&A section as they come in.
+We’ll be making another push for candidates in every race to respond to our candidate surveys and we’ll continue to publish those in our Candidate Q&A section as they come in.
+They are also linked on our general election ballot, located in the tab above.
 Readers have found those to be invaluable when they sit down to fill out their ballots.

-We’ll also be covering as many races as we can, including stories on candidates, their campaigns and finances and of course any breaking news and political twists.
-There’s sure to be plenty this year with hot races for lieutenant governor, the Maui mayor, the Kauaʻi mayor and at least one congressional contest.
+We’re covering as many races as we can, including stories on candidates, their campaigns and finances and of course any breaking news and political twists.
+Hot races still drawing a lot of attention — and campaign cash — include the Maui mayor and the Kauaʻi mayor plus a handful of legislative districts.
 Look for that in our Elections 2026 section.

-Voters receive their Primary Election mail ballot packet
+Voters receive their General Election mail ballot packet

 Voter service centers open